 The on-chip oscillator of the MC9S12Dxx can generate the primary clock (OSCCLK) using a quartz crystal (Q1) connected between the EXTAL and XTAL pins.
-The allowed frequency range is 0.5 to 16MHz.
-As usual, two load capacitors are part of the oscillator circuit (C1, C2).
-However, this circuit is modified compared to the standard Pierce oscillator that was used for the HC11 or most HC12 derivatives.
+The value of the quartz crystal should not exceed 16MHz.
+As usual, two load capacitors (C1, C2) and a resistor (R15) are part of the oscillator circuit.
+This circuit forms a standard Pierce oscillator which also has been widely used for the HC11 and most of the HC12 types.